 A Disabled Sports USA Chapter Network is made up of organizations that provide local, regional, and/or national sports programming to athletes with disabilities.

 As affiliate programs of Disabled Sports USA, these organizations have access to a variety of direct and ancillary benefits, that enhance your programs and foster the continued growth of adaptive sports programming nation-wide.

 Opportunity to be a part of a national voice on matters central to adaptive sports movement

 Eligibility to apply for grants in support of programs, training/education, and equipment.
 DSUSA distributes an average of $1.5 million annually to its chapter network through the Grant Program

 Access to affordable group Commercial General Liability insurance, Directors & Officers, and Employment Practices Liability insurance for qualifying organizations

 - Training & Education

-Reduced cost or free training and education opportunities, sport training and webinars through the Adapt2Achieve program
+Discounted training and education opportunities, athlete protection, sport training and webinars through the Adapt2Achieve program

 - Chapter Toolkit (Updates Pending)